patching...

 High on Wisconsin Avenue, as Georgetown merges into Glover Park, there is a beautiful piece of land with a story.
 Holy Rood Cemetery stands on the west side of Wisconsin Avenue above Hardy Middle School, across from The CW station offices.
 It is a lovely, quiet place that is also sad and even a bit frightening.
 But it is spectacular.

-Holy Rood Cemetery is owned by Georgetown University but historically has been the cemetery for Holy Trinity Catholic Church in Georgetown on 36th Street in the West Village.
+Holy Rood Cemetery is owned by but historically has been the cemetery for in Georgetown on 36th Street in the West Village.
 It was identified by the parish as a cemetery as land directly around the church began to be developed.
 It served as the parish graveyard throughout the 1880's and even into the 1900's and beyond.
 It is not a place to find the graves of D.C. celebrities or well-known players in Georgetown history and society.
 It is the final resting place for the merchants, parents, teachers and working population of busy Georgetown.
 It also houses or has housed, the graves of close to 1,000 of Georgetown's freed men and slaves.

 Holy Rood is a serene spot where the working people of Georgetown could care for their own.
 But it has been forgotten.
 At least until recently.